 The Centre is required to keep development records of your child’s progress.
-These are in the form of portfolios, as we are presently encompassing the new ideals of the Emergent Curriculum.
+These are in the form of portfolios, the information in these portfolios is accessed during the year to develop a program around your child's needs encompassing the new ideals of the Emergent Curriculum.
 Currently these records cover your child’s development in the following areas:

-Physical, Social, Language, Emotional and Intellectual – By doing this staff are better able to plan the teaching program to meet the needs of the individual and group.
+Physical, Social, Emotional, Language, Literacy and Numeracy – By doing this staff are better able to plan the teaching program to meet the needs of the individual and group.

 If the staff identifies a child who may need special education or medical help we would speak to you and can work in close liaison with other professional agencies e. g. speech therapists and physiotherapists.

 We must emphasise that these and all records and information are confidential and are only used by staff and the Children’s Services Adviser.
 Portfolios are available to the child, their parents and family and centre staff they are kept on display in each room.
 You DO NOT HAVE ACCESS to any portfolio but your child’s it is imperative that you respect their confidentiality.
 Staff are bound by Government regulations concerning confidentiality issues in all area relating to the centre.